If You Only Knew (song)

 "If You Only Knew" is the fourth single by American rock band Shinedown from their 2008 album, The Sound of Madness.
 The music video premiered on October 6, 2009.

-The song was written about Brent Smith's ex-girlfriend when she was pregnant with their child.
+The song was written about Brent Smith's then-fiancée when she was pregnant with their child.
 Smith has described the song as "their first ballad".

 The song was used in a promo for ABC's daytime drama One Life to Live.

 "If You Only Knew" was certified platinum by the RIAA for selling over 1,000,000 copies.

 Background

 After Shinedown recorded their second studio album Us and Them, Smith decided to take time off before starting on the next studio album.
 In an interview with The Oklahoman, Smith said he would "never do a love song, ever" but changed his mind after falling in love with an old friend he reunited with.
 Smith explained "If You Only Knew" was "about the person that you love and that you miss and that you still believe in, and that's the only thing that you have to hold onto sometimes."